About this website

 For the analysis of these initiatives, we applied a health equity lens.
 Health equity is achieved when everyone can attain their full potential for health and well-being.
 Health equity is the absence of unfair, avoidable or remediable differences among groups of people, including with regards to access to healthcare, vaccines and other health technologies.
 The focus of this analysis is inequalities in access between countries.
 We have looked at the (mal)distribution of power and structural solutions to realising equitable and sufficient access to Covid-19 innovations as fast as possible.
 This has resulted in the five dimensions for our assessment of the initiatives: 1) sufficiency, 2) urgency, 3) sustainability, 4) power balance, and 5) people first.

 Almost every initiative analysed has strengths and weaknesses.
 On the homepage we highlighted some of the strengths and weaknesses that stood out most for us from a health equity lens.
 The initiatives are presented in no particular order.
 The list is not exhaustive and will be updated from time to time.

 We welcome your feedback and questions about this website and our analyses, as well as recommendations for other initiatives to be added.
 Please get in touch with us via [email protected].

-Wemos is an international civil society organisation advocating equal access to health for everyone in the world.
-Together with our partners, we propose and support solutions for the root causes of limited access to health services and protection against health threats.
+Wemos is an international civil society organisation advocating structural change to realise global health justice.
+Together with our partners, we propose and support solutions for the root causes of limited access to healthcare and protection against health threats.
 Currently, we focus on achieving access to medicines and vaccines for all, availability of sufficient health personnel with proper working conditions, and adequate funding to enable quality healthcare.
 Since we were founded 40 years ago by a group of Dutch medical students, we have acquired an international reputation for our rights-based and systemic approach to health.